 St Andrew's High School

 St Andrew's Anglican High School was founded in 1905 as a primary school in the grounds of St Paul's Parish Church in Nuku'alofa.
 In 1971 it was rebuilt as a Year 7 to 12 High School on its present site.
-Among its ex-students are many distinguished Tongan men and women, including government ministers, clergy and the present Archbishop of Polynesia, the Rt Revd Winston Halapua.
+Among its ex-students are many distinguished Tongan men and women, including government ministers, clergy and the former Archbishop of Polynesia, the Rt Revd Winston Halapua.

 Most schools in Tonga are run by the majority Free Wesleyan Church of Tonga, with others run by the Catholic, Adventist, Free Tongan, and Pentecostal churches.
 St Andrew's is the only Anglican school in Tonga.